performant-software/Neatline/docs/final/creating-records.md

     4. **Search By Tags**: Enter a comma-delimited list of tags.
 Similar to the regular Omeka search, this will constrain the import to items that are tagged with **all** of the listed tags.

-  Keep in mind that the various options are `AND`'ed together, not `OR`'ed - so, if you select both a collection and an item type, the import will only pull in items that are _both_ in the collection _and_ of the selected item type, as opposed to _either_ in the collection _or_ of the type.
+  Keep in mind that the fields are `AND`'ed together, not `OR`'ed - so, if you select both a collection and an item type, the import will only match items that are _both_ in the collection _and_ of the selected item type, as opposed to _either_ in the collection _or_ of the type.

   4. Once you've defined a search query, click "Import Items" to kick off the import.
 You'll be taken back to the exhibits browse page, and you'll see a success notification saying that "The item import was successfully started!"